 We have always ensured that the children at Randwick are taught a full curriculum, and as a state school we follow the national curriculum: https://www.gov.uk/government/publications/national-curriculum-in-england-primary-curriculum

-We focus on a geography, history or computing topic for one afternoon each term (what we used to call half a term) which means we can cover more topics and provide children with a greater range of experiences.
-Children also have an afternoon of science each week, an afternoon of Religious Education and Music, and an afternoon of PHSE (personal, health and social education) and Philosophy for Children.
+We focus on a geography, history or computing topic for one afternoon each term which means we can cover more topics and provide children with a greater range of experiences.
+Throughout the week the children will also have afternoon lessons including science, art, DT, music, PSHE, P4C, PE, French

 Our intent is to make the curriculum relevant to the children here at Randwick.
 History, geography and art topics are rooted in the local area.
 Our history curriculum features our local Iron Age long barrow, the villages contribution to the woollen industry, and the life of an evacuee in Stroud during World War Two.
 Our geography curriculum includes opportunities for fieldwork in and on the woods, hills and rivers nearby.
 Our art curriculum features local artists and an annual whole school trip to Nature in Art to see an art gallery.